biosimulators/Biosimulators_COPASI/README.md

 Documentation is available at https://biosimulators.github.io/Biosimulators_COPASI/.

 ## License
 This package is released under the [MIT license](LICENSE).
+COPASI is released under the [Artistic 2.0 License](http://copasi.org/Download/License/).

 ## Development team
 This package was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+COPASI was developed by a [team](http://copasi.org/About/Team/) at the University of Connecticut, the University of Heidelberg, and the University of Virginia.

 ## Questions and comments
 Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments.